SupeRuier/awesome-active-learning/README.md

 # Problem-oriented approach

-If you are pursuing use AL to reduce the cost of annotation in a pre-defined problem setting, we summarized the previous works in a problem-oriented order.
+Firstly, we summarized the previous works in a problem-oriented order.
-In this section we are not focus on what the algorithm looks like.
+We note that, in this section we don't focus on what the algorithms look like.
-However, we identify the exact problem settings and list the applicable methods in the previous works.
+However, we try to identify the exact problem settings and list the applicable methods (or works) for the corresponding settings.
+In other words, we need to understand what specific problems are active learning trying to solve.

+We divided the problem settings into three types:
+1. Basic Problem Settings
+   - Under the basic scenarios: Pool-based/Stream-based/Query synthesis
+   - Under the basic tasks: Classification/Regression
+2. Advanced Problem Settings
+   - Under many variants of machine learning problem settings.
+3. Problem Settings from other Research Fields
+   - With more complex tasks or problem settings in other research fields

 ## Basic Problem Settings

-According to scenarios and tasks, almost all the AL works could be divided into the following sub-problems.
+According to three types of scenarios and two basic tasks, almost all the AL works could be divided into the following sub-problems.
 Please check [here](AL_problem.md) for more details.

 |                | Pool-based                     | Stream-based         | Query synthesis |